bgschiller/pixyll/_posts/2019-01-26-residency-scheduling.md

 ### No Time-Turners Constraints

-This is the rule that says no resident can do more than 1 rotation in a month.
-Intuitively, this one seems to go without saying.
-However, since we've reduced the problem to a bag of True/False variables, the computer ascribes no meaning to the variables other than what we tell it.
+This is the rule that says no resident can do more than one rotation in a month.
+Intuitively, this seems to go without saying.
+However, since we've reduced the problem to a bag of True/False value, the computer ascribes no meaning to the variables other than what we tell it.
 We have to spell it out.

 ```python
 for resident in RESIDENTS: